-The Higher Education Funding Council for England defines risk as "the threat or possibility that an action or event will adversely or beneficially affect an organisation's ability to achieve its objectives."
+The College defines risk as "the threat or possibility that an action or event will adversely or beneficially affect an organisation's ability to achieve its objectives."
 Risks may thus be either opportunities or threats.

 The objective of the College’s Risk Management processes is to add value to normal management processes by providing a mechanism for: Identifying systemic risks; Escalating emerging or common themes and; Identifying whether the College’s strategic risks are both understood and managed at an appropriate level.

-Council is accountable to HEFCE that the College is identifying and appropriately mitigating its strategic risks.
+Council is accountable to the Office for Students that the College is identifying and appropriately mitigating its strategic risks.
 Council is advised by the President’s Board and the Council Risk Committee, that this is the case and members of the President’s and Provost’s Boards are responsible for ensuring that all their departments comply with the College’s risk management processes.

 The College Risk Register is not the sum of Departmental risks and nor are Department/Divisional risk registers merely a cascade of the College Risk register but it is appropriate that there is some alignment between the two and Departments/Divisions/Faculties should consider College risks when reviewing their risk registers.